trntv/apis-list/apis/adzuna/adzuna.md

 # Adzuna
-Get the very latest ads and data with Adzuna&#x27;s API.
+Get the very latest ads and data with Adzuna's API.
 Get job ads to display on your own website.
-Use Adzuna&#x27;s up-to-the-minute employment data to power your own website, reporting and data visualisations.
+Use Adzuna's up-to-the-minute employment data to power your own website, reporting and data visualisations.

 ##  🔗 Links
 **Docs / Website**: https://developer.adzuna.com/overview